Abu al-Arab: Biography

-Abu al-Arab year of birth is unknown, though he most probably was born between 864 and 873 in the city of Kayrawan, the cultural center of Ifriqiya (corresponds to modern-day Tunisia), at the time was under the control of the Fatimid Caliphate.
+Abu al-Arab's year of birth is unknown, though he most probably was born between 864 and 873 in the city of Kayrawan, the cultural center of Ifriqiya (corresponds to modern-day Tunisia), which at the time was under the control of the Fatimid Caliphate.
 He belonged to a noble Arab family of governors.
 His great-grandfather held the governorship of Tunis and he also successfully managed to seize control of Kayrawan in the year 799.
-Abu al-Arab studied under a number of scholars who were themselves took knowledge from the renowned Kayrawani jurist Sahnun (d.
+Abu al-Arab studied under a number of scholars who themselves learned from the renowned Kayrawani jurist Sahnun (d.
 854/55), and he wrote a detailed account of Sahnun's life.
 Sequentially, Abu al-Arab devoted his time to teaching in Kayrawan, his most notable student was Ibn Abi Zayd al-Kayrawani (d.
 996).
 Abu al-Arab participated in Abu Yazid's revolt against the Fatimids, eventually he was imprisoned.
-Few years later, he died in 945.
+A few years later, he died in 945.

-Abu al-Arab relied also on the work of Issa ibn Abi al-Mouhajir for his writings about Ifriqiya..
+Abu al-Arab relied also on the work of Issa ibn Abi al-Mouhajir for his writings about Ifriqiya.